VRHIKKY/VketCloudSDK_Documents/docs/VKCComponents/VKCHEOCorrespondenceTable.en.md

 ## Item Components

+In Vket Cloud worlds, each element such as models, colliders, sound, and particles are internally categorized as "items".<br>
+Defining a new item on the world scene can be done by adding a component to a game object, using such as VKC Item Field, VKC Item Object, etc.

+Items are further categorized by "type", which defines the role of each item.<br>
+here are a few examples:

+- field: an item which cannot be moved from its initial position
+- object: an item that can move, animate, and other dynamic actions
+- plane: item for displaying an image
+- textplane: item for displaying a text
+- camera: item for switching to a new camera from the ordinary camera, mainly for special effects
+- bg, se, system (component named as Audio): item for playing sound effects
+- particle: item for emitting particles

 | Item Component    | Component Name (-SDK12.3) | Component Name (SDK13.X-) |
 |--------------|---------------------------|----------------------------|
 | Field        | HEO Field                 | VKC Item Field             |